maxsteel1947/CryptoBox-AutoScript/README.md

+## Since the Binance web UI is updated this repo might not work to claim crypto box code.
+Please modify the code to include the updated Remote Target (Binance pay crypto box page)

 # CryptoBox-AutoScript
 A python bot to claim Binance crypto box
 This repository contains two Python scripts, `tg.py` and `auto.py`, designed for automating tasks related to Telegram and web interactions.